 This cake is a variation on the Gâteau au Chocolat Aérien, using less sugar, substituting fromage blanc (or plain yogurt) for some of the butter, and coconut flakes for part of the flour.
 Moist with a fluffy crumb, it has a lovely and light chocolate flavor, delectably tickled by the little specks of toasted coconut.

-– 75 g (1 cup) unsweetened coconut flakes
+- 75 grams (1 cup) unsweetened grated coconut

-– 4 Tbsp unsweetened cocoa powder, diluted in 4 Tbsp hot water
+- 4 tablespoons unsweetened cocoa powder, diluted in 4 tablespoons hot water

-Line a cookie sheet with parchment paper, and sprinkle the coconut flakes over it.
-Put into the oven for eight minutes or until golden, stirring halfway through.
+- Line a cookie sheet with parchment paper, and sprinkle the coconut flakes over it.
+Put into the oven for 8 minutes or until golden, stirring halfway through.
 Remove from the oven (leave the heat on) and set aside.

-In a medium bowl, combine the flour with the baking powder (sieve the flour if you’re mixing by hand) and coconut flakes.
+- In a medium bowl, combine the flour with the baking powder, salt, and coconut flakes.
 Add the flour mixture into the batter, and mix until just combined.
 Try not to overmix.

 - Pour the batter into the cake pan, level the surface with a spoon, and bake for 30 minutes, or until the top of the cake springs back to the touch, and a knife inserted in the center comes out with just a few crumbs.
 Don't bake it to death, otherwise it won't be as moist inside.
 Let rest on the counter for a few minutes, then remove from the pan and transfer to a rack to cool completely.